 As we all know it only takes one major storm to cause devastating property damage.
 According to a report by CoreLogic, a leading provider of property insights and solutions, more than 7.3 million single- and multifamily homes along the Gulf and Atlantic Coasts have the potential for storm surge damage.
 Florida, Louisiana, New York and Texas have the greatest number of homes at risk of storm surge, with New York City, Newark and Jersey City the metropolitan areas with the greatest risk of storm surge with just over 831,000 homes at risk.

-To help you get hurricane-prepared, keep you and your loved ones safe and minimize potential property damage, we’ve provided you with some tips:
+To help you get hurricane-prepared, keep you and your loved ones safe and minimize potential property damage, we’ve compiled several tips, courtesy of the Red Cross:

 - Have a plan in place.
 If you need to evacuate, be sure all utilities are turned off and follow community disaster preparedness plans.
 Identify places to go in an emergency, such as a friend’s house in another area or a local hotel.
 Be sure to account for your pets as most local shelters do not permit them.
 Identify the hurricane evacuation routes for your area to determine how you would get there if you need to leave.